• Skip to primary navigation

 Jump to Recipe Print Recipe

-Amritsari masala baigan-Spicy and delicious brinjals a speciality of Amritsar-Punjab(India)
+Amritsari masala baingan-Spicy and delicious brinjals a speciality of Amritsar-Punjab(India)

-Amritsari masala baigan is a very nice tangy Delicious recipe made with baby brinjals.
+Amritsari masala baingan is a very nice tangy delicious recipe made with baby brinjals.
 I have made it in the pressure cooker but you can also make it in a kadhai or pan.
-First the tomato and the spice mix is added in the tadka and stir fried.
-Then the brinjals are added in the prepared masala nd sauted for few minutes.
+To make amritsari masala baingan First the tomato and the spice mix is added in the tadka and stir fried.
+Then the brinjals are added in the prepared masala and saute for few minutes.

 Now add some water and pressure cook for a minute on high heat.
-Open the cooker when pressure cool down add tamarind pulp and give a boil, Serve your delicious masala baigan with rice, biryani or roti parathas.
+Open the cooker when pressure cool down add tamarind pulp and give a boil, Serve your delicious Amritsari masala baingan with rice, biryani or roti parathas.

 I have also posted these delicious recipes of-